K. Mallanna

 Kamanna Mallanna (7 April 1926 – 1 March 2000) was an Indian politician, elected to the Lok Sabha, the lower house of the Parliament of India as a member of the Indian National Congress.

+He unsuccessfully contested 1989 Assembly elections from Kallambella as an Indian National Congress candidate against T. B. Jayachandra, who won as an Independent.

 Mallanna died on 1 March 2000, at the age of 73.